 For more important sales posts, like my cheap VPS Buyer guide, I completely remove the sidebar.
 Most themes have that option.
 Try it to give your readers a better user experience and make your site more converting.

 - Use a CDN.

-- Use a fast web hosting server like Inmotion (for smaller sites) or a managed WordPress hosting like Flywheel (Check out my in depth Flywheel Hosting Review 2017 edition) for sites with huge traffic.
+- Use a fast web hosting server like WPX (for smaller sites) or a managed WordPress hosting like Flywheel (Check out my in depth Flywheel Hosting Review) for sites with huge traffic.

 Good job!
 One last step to a perfect SEO optimized site left!